Stable Restoration and Separation of Approximately Sparse Signals

-In this section, we develop alternative recovery guarantees for BP-RES and BP-SEP using results from the restricted isometry property (RIP) framework.
-We furthermore provide a comparison with the (coherence-based) recovery guarantees obtained in the previous section and the guarantees for perfectly sparse signals and noiseless measurements presented in~\cite{kuppinger2010a,SKPB10} (recall~\fref{tab:recguaranteesummary}).
+Coherence-based bounds on restricted isometry constants (RICs) are useful to efficiently compute bounds on the RIC that would otherwise require a combinatorial search~\cite{Pfetsch2012}.
+Moreover, such bounds enable us to develop an alternative set of recovery conditions from the restricted isometry property (RIP) framework~\cite{candes2005decoding,CRT06,C08,CXZ09,CWX10a,CWX10b,CZ12}.
+We next show RIC bounds all three cases of support-set knowledge and provide a comparison with the recovery guarantees obtained in the previous section, those from the RIP framework, and with existing ones from~\cite{kuppinger2010a,SKPB10} (recall~\fref{tab:recguaranteesummary}).